 - Students are expected to attend school on time every day in order to meet the requirements for their HSC courses.
 School begins at 8.50am.
-Students who are CONTINUALLY late to school will be placed on detention, placed on a warning of suspension or suspended for persistent disobedience. - Students are expected to attend all timetabled lessons. - Students must remain on the school grounds all day, including recess and lunch.
-The school canteen is available for recess and lunch. - If a student is absent because of illness or for some other acceptable reason - - (i) A note stating the reason for the absence must be brought to the front office on the first day of return from absence; or - (ii) A doctor's certificate. - A doctor's certificate MUST be supplied if absent for an assessment task; this must be provided to the Head Teacher of the faculty the next day the student returns to school after their absence. - Truancy means that valuable work is missed as the student has not been in class.
-Parents will be notified and letters sent home. - Attendance may impact on any government assistance students may be receiving, for example, Centrelink payments may be reduced/cancelled. - Any long-term leave during the senior years may result in a student not progressing to the following year or achieving the HSC.
-Any request for holiday leave MUST be approved by the Principal prior to going on leave. - Leave will not be granted during examination periods, unless there is a known medical condition. - Student absences are recorded on student reports documenting both whole day explained and unexplained absences and partial day explained and unexplained absences. - A child who has completed Year 10 and is below 17 years of age must continue schooling unless he or she participates on a full-time basis in approved education or training, or paid work (more than 25 hours) or a combination of approved education or training and paid work.
+Students who are continually late to school will be placed on detention, placed on a warning of suspension or suspended for persistent disobedience. - Students are expected to attend all timetabled lessons. - Students must remain on the school grounds all day, including recess and lunch.
+The school canteen is available for recess and lunch. - If a student is absent because of illness or for some other acceptable reason: - (i) a note stating the reason for the absence must be brought to the front office on the first day of return from absence; or - (ii) a doctor's certificate. - a doctor's certificate must be supplied if absent for an assessment task; this must be provided to the Head Teacher of the faculty the next day the student returns to school after their absence. - truancy means that valuable work is missed as the student has not been in class.
+Parents will be notified and letters sent home. - attendance may impact on any government assistance students may be receiving, for example, Centrelink payments may be reduced/cancelled. - any long-term leave during the senior years may result in a student not progressing to the following year or achieving the HSC.
+Any request for holiday leave MUST be approved by the Principal prior to going on leave. - leave will not be granted during examination periods, unless there is a known medical condition. - student absences are recorded on student reports documenting both whole day explained, and unexplained absences and partial day explained and unexplained absences. - a child who has completed Year 10 and is below 17 years of age must continue schooling unless he or she participates on a full-time basis in approved education or training, or paid work (more than 25 hours) or a combination of approved education or training and paid work. - students must maintain an attendance rate of over 85% to fulfil the HSC requirements.

-STUDENTS MUST MAINTAIN AN ATTENDANCE RATE ABOVE 85% TO FULFILL Preliminary and HSC REQUIREMENTS.
 Extended absences must be justified by a doctor's certificate.